JUNE

 “You lost all sensation from your neck down.
 You are paralysed.
 Sad.”
 Death shook his head as if he was genuinely sorry for her.
 “You should have died.
 Just one sting would have saved you from this.”

 “Wh-what?”
-June swallowed uncomfortably as intense panic swirled on her inside.
+June swallowed as intense panic swirled on her inside.
 “Paralysed?!”

-Her question was answered by boisterous laughter.
-Death had his head slightly bent as he laughed like it was the only thing he knew how to do.
-He pointed at her then laughed some more.
+Her question was answered with boisterous laughter.
+Death threw his head back, hood dropping to his broad shoulders, then he pointed at her and laughed some more.
 “You should have seen your face.
 Priceless.”
 He laughed again.

 June attempted to lift her arm and to her surprise it obeyed.
 The joker played her!
 “You think this is funny?”
-She struggled to seat up while imagining throwing the IV monitor at his obnoxious head.
+She struggled to sit up while envisioning throwing the heart monitor at his obnoxious head.

 “Yes.”
 He stopped laughing and looked at her.
 “I do think this is funny.”
-His eyes danced with mirth as he lifted a leather clad ancient looking book and began to leaf through.
+His eyes danced with mirth as he lifted a leather bond ancient-looking book and began to leaf through.
 Before June could give him a reply, he beat her to it.

 “They found you floating on some ocean debris, you’ve been unconscious for two weeks.
 Your siblings would soon be here.”